filakhtov/gentoo-use-docs/dev-python/urllib3.md

 This flag can be safely disabled.

-### doc
-Use the Python Sphinx documentation generation tool to produce an HTML API documentation and install it into the `/usr/share/doc/urllib3-<VERSION>/html` directory.

-It is safe to disable the flag.

 ### test
 Execute the `pytest` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend the build time.